Description

 In ETEC 523 you will:

-- Gain a broad critical and practical understanding of existing and emerging mobile potentials specific to teaching and learning.
+- Gain a broad critical and practical understanding of existing and emerging mobile intelligence potentials specific to teaching and learning.

 Activities

+ETEC 523 occurs in a hybrid Canvas/Wordpress environment.
 The course employs participatory scholarship (you are co-researchers, not students); collective curation (everyone actively authors, reviews, rates, and recommends content); regenerative curriculum (every cohort self-selects and authors their own curriculum, building upon the work of previous cohorts); and open publishing (your work will be published live to the web).
-Students will be encouraged to experience the entire course on their mobile phones and, when this fails, to try their tablets, and then their laptops and desktops.
-A direct understanding of the current limitations and potentials of various media are essential to the learning here.
+ETEC 523 begins with a 4-week trek into the Mobile Intelligence frontier, followed by a Movable Feast (an 8-week team-driven exposition of select topics within mobile intelligence), and ends with a week-long Mobile Forum (students forecast the future of mobility and learning).

 Readings & Resources